Arrokoth's Necklace: Discussion

 \section{Discussion}

 The values of $P_{vap}$ corresponding to recession rates $v_{min}$ and $v_{max}$ are indicated in Fig.~\ref{Pvap}.
-NH$_3$, HCN and C$_3$H$_8$ all have vapor pressures that would permit deposition of high albedo ice in shaded regions of Arrokoth but low enough that they would not be lost entirely during the age of the Solar System; CO$_2$ is a marginal member of this class.
-Of these, NH$_3$ is expected to be the most abundant and to be a significant constituent of Kuiper Belt objects \citep{B12}.
+NH$_3$ and C$_3$H$_8$ have vapor pressures that would permit deposition of high albedo ice in shaded regions of Arrokoth but low enough that they would not be lost entirely during the age of the Solar System; CO$_2$ is a marginal member of this class.
+Of these, NH$_3$ is expected to be the most abundant and to be a significant constituent of Kuiper Belt objects \citep{B12}. {These finely divided ices (snows) have high albedos across the visible spectrum \citep{P92,H21}, consistent with the high albedo of Arrokoth's necklace.
+The absence of NH$_3$ in the infrared reflection spectrum of Arrokoth {outside the necklace} \citep{G20} may be explained by photochemical processing to ``tholins'', also explaining its red color, but the spatial resolution of these spectra was insufficient to constrain the spectrum of {any ice in the narrow necklace.}}

-Because of the steep dependence of vapor pressure on temperature at relevant temperatures (Fig.~\ref{Pvap}; this is true of any substance when its vapor pressure is small), sublimation chiefly occurs where the peak insolation is greatest and the maximum temperatures are the highest.
+Because of the steep dependence of vapor pressure on temperature at $k_B T \sim L(T)$ (Fig.~\ref{Pvap}; this is true of any substance when its vapor pressure is small { because of the self-similar scaling of the Clausius-Clapeyron equation}), sublimation chiefly occurs where the peak insolation is greatest and the maximum temperatures are the highest.
 Net condensation chiefly occurs where the maximum temperature is the lowest; minimum temperatures make little difference because even at temperatures only slightly less than the highest a subliming region experiences the sublimation rate is negligible.
-The cleft between the lobes of Arrokoth is sunlit only briefly around the equinoxes.
+The cleft between the lobes of Arrokoth is sunlit only for brief {intervals, of width $\sim P_{orb} \theta/2\pi$ that may be $\sim 0.03 P_{orb} \sim 10\,$y} around the equinoxes.
 Because $t_{relax}$ is comparatively long, the temperature in the cleft remains closer to the deep interior temperature $\langle T \rangle$ than it does anywhere else on the surface.
 As a result, the cleft traps volatiles sublimed elsewhere as pure ices, giving it a high albedo (and hence yet lower surface temperature), and the bright ``necklace'' evident in the encounter images \citep{S19}.